ScottLogic/blog/_posts/2024-05-16-noJS-2-stochastic-boogaloo.md

 The first 2 rulesets are used to set a variable based on how many X's and O's have been selected.
 The `has` operator is a relatively new one.
 It allows you select parents based on children or select previous siblings based on upcoming siblings.
 In this case, the variable `--has-x-just-played` is always applied to the `body` element, this allows us to avoid a lot of nesting and duplication of elements.
 The final ruleset hides any `label` connected to an O `input` when it is X's turn, so that the only clickable `label` is for X.

-The simplest bit of the css in this app is displaying the symbols, by default we set all symbols to `display: none` and then
+The simplest bit of the CSS in this app is displaying the symbols, by default we set all symbols to `display: none` and then

 ~~~css
   /* display logic */